 OCA | OBL On-line Client Administration Proprietary Database. |

 PPA | Purchase price adjustment is the adjustment in value ascribed to the investments purchased with OBE compared to their carrying cost at the time of the business combination in 2019.
-The adjustment occurs at the OBL and consolidation level, not within OBE Group and does not affect portfolio or Fund performance, waterfall or fees. |
+Adjustment occurs at the OBL and consolidation level, not within OBE Group and does not affect portfolio or Fund performance, waterfall or fees. |

-Principle protection cover | Insurance cover to protect against risk of losing the Capital deployed to an investment. |
+Principle protection cover | Insurance cover to protect against risk of losing the Capital deployed to an Investment. |

 Qualified Purchaser | Has the meaning given in Section 2(a)(51) of the US Investment Company Act of 1940 and the rules and regulations of the US Securities and Exchange Commission. |